mozilla/application-services/docs/building.md

                export PATH="~/tools/gyp:$PATH"
                ```
             1. If you have additional questions, consult [this guide](https://github.com/mogemimi/pomdog/wiki/How-to-Install-GYP).
+            1. More recent version of Python (3.12+) have deprecated `distutils`, a dependency of the above script.
+If you encounter a ModuleNotFoundError, you can run first:
+                ```shell
+               brew install python-setuptools
+               ```
+            1. Similarly, recent brew installations may result in **externally-managed-environment** errors.
+This can be addressed with `brew install pipx` and replacing the last line with `pipx install .`

         1. Make sure your homebrew python's bin folder is on your path by updating your bash/zsh profile with the following:
             ```shell
             export PATH="$PATH:$(brew --prefix)/opt/python@3.9/Frameworks/Python.framework/Versions/3.9/bin"